mozilla/gecko-projects/taskcluster/docs/kinds.rst

 release-eme-free-repack-repackage
 ------------------------------
-Repackaging of eme-free repacks
+Repackaging of eme-free repacks.

 release-eme-free-repack-repackage-signing
 ------------------------------
-Repackaging of eme-free repacks
+External signing of eme-free repacks.

 release-eme-free-repack-beetmover
 ------------------------------
-Repackaging of eme-free repacks
+Moves the eme-free repacks to S3 buckets.

 repackage
 ---------